DataDog/terraform-provider-datadog/docs/resources/service_level_objective.md

 -   `name`: (Required) Name of Datadog service level objective
 -   `description`: (Optional) A description of this service level objective.
 -   `tags` (Optional) A list of tags to associate with your service level objective.
 This can help you categorize and filter service level objectives in the service level objectives page of the UI.
 Note: it's not currently possible to filter by these tags when querying via the API
+-   `force_delete` (Optional) A boolean indicating whether this monitor can be deleted even if it’s referenced by other resources (e.g. dashboards).
 -   `thresholds`: (Required) - A list of thresholds and targets that define the service level objectives from the provided SLIs.
     -   `timeframe` (Required) - the time frame for the objective.
 The mapping from these types to the types found in the Datadog Web UI can be found in the Datadog API [documentation](https://docs.datadoghq.com/api/v1/service-level-objectives/#create-a-slo-object) page.
 Available options to choose from are:
         -   `7d`